pages-cms/pages-cms/README.md

     - Repository (you'll probably need to add this after creating the GitHub App)
 - **Where can this GitHub App be installed?**: you'll want to select "Any account" unless you intend to only use Pages CMS on the account this GitHub App is created under.

+Once setup, if you don't want the user to be logged out due to the token expiring, then adjust the token settings:

+- Go to "Optional features"
+- User-to-server token expiration, click "Opt out".

 ### Environment variables

 Variable | Comments